-The CRC-5 is calculated over the first command-code bit to the last \underline{Q} bit.
+The CRC-5 that protects a Query is calculated over the first command-code bit to the last \underline{Q} bit.
 If a Tag receives a Query with a CRC-5 error it shall ignore the command.

-Upon receiving a Query, Tags with matching Sel and Target shall pick a random value in the range $(0, 2^{Q}-1)$, inclusive, and shall load this value into their slot counter.
-If a Tag, in response to the Query, loads its slot counter with zero, then its reply to a Query shall be as shown in Table 6.20; otherwise the Tag shall remain silent.
+Upon receiving a Query, Tags with matching Sel and Target shall pick a random value in the range $(0, 2^Q - 1)$, inclusive, and shall load this value into their slot counter.
+If a Tag, in response to the Query, loads its slot counter with zero, then its reply to a Query shall be as shown in Table 6.22; otherwise the Tag shall remain silent.

 A Query may initiate an inventory round in a new session, or in the prior session.
 If a Tag in the acknowledged, open, or secured states receives a Query whose session parameter matches the prior session it shall invert its inventoried flag (i.e. $A \rightarrow B$ or $B \rightarrow A$) for the session before it evaluates whether to transition to ready, arbitrate, or reply.
+If a Tag in the acknowledged, open, or secured states receives a Query whose session parameter matches the prior session parameter, arbitrate, or reply.
 If a Tag in the acknowledged, open, or secured states receives a Query whose session parameter does not match the prior session it shall leave its inventoried flag for the prior session unchanged when beginning the new round.